 Umatilla County Fire District No. 1

-With the weather getting chillier, many people are bringing out their space heaters to stay warm while saving on heating bills.
+With the weather getting chillier, many people are bringing out their space heaters to stay warm and save on heating bills.
 The problem, according to at least one fire department?
 People are plugging the heaters into power strips, which are not designed to handle the current of a space heater — creating a highly dangerous fire hazard.

 5 Rules for Using a Space Heater Safely